tmtsoftware/csw/docs/src/main/params/events.md

 ## Observe Event

 ObserveEvent are standardized events used to describe an activities within the data acquisition process.
-These events are ublished only by Science Detector Assemblies, which emit ObserveEvents during their exposures to signal the occurrence of specific activities/actions during the acquisition of data.
+These events are typically published by Science Detector Assemblies, which emit ObserveEvents during their exposures to signal the occurrence of specific activities/actions during the acquisition of data.
-Observe Events are published by the detector system using the Event Service.

 @@@ note

-The current ObserveEvents do not match the descriptions of the ESW Phase 1 review.
+The example ObserveEvents do not match the descriptions of the ESW Phase 1 review.
 The model files and documents can be used to create standard ObserveEvents.

 @@@